piccolo-orm/piccolo_web/image/app/content/md/posts/namespacing_python_attributes.md

 ## Naming conventions

-Finally, we can just prefix our attributes with an identifier.
+Finally, we can just prefix our attributes with an identifier, in this case `piccolo_`:

 ```python
 class MyTable(Table):